mrazomej/BarBay.jl/docs/src/math.md

 \tag{40}
 ```

-Recall that in sec-fitness_model we emphasized that the frequencies
+Earlier, we emphasized that the frequencies ``f_t^{(n)}`` do not represent the
-``f_t^{(n)}`` do not represent the true frequency of a particular lineage in the
+true frequency of a particular lineage in the population but rather a
-population but rather a "normalized number of cells."
-Therefore, it is safe to
+"normalized number of cells."
+Therefore, it is safe to assume each of the ``N``
-assume each of the ``N`` neutral lineages' frequencies is changing
+neutral lineages' frequencies is changing independently.
+The correlation of how
-independently.
-The correlation of how increasing the frequency of one lineage
+increasing the frequency of one lineage will decrease the frequency of others is
-will decrease the frequency of others is already captured in the model presented
+already captured in the model presented in sec-bayes_freq.
-in sec-bayes_freq.
 Thus, we write

 ```math